StanfordSpezi/SpeziAccessGuard/Sources/SpeziAccessGuard/SpeziAccessGuard.docc/SpeziAccessGuard.md

 -->

-Allows developers to guard a SwiftUI view with an access code.
+Enforce code or biometrics-guarded access to SwiftUI views.

 ## Overview